20 Aug

 If the supplies are being provided at or below cost, then the supplies that are associated with free educational provision can be considered as non-business.

-It is advisable to speak to a competitive VAT Accountant or finding a competitive Accountant in London if you do not have one to help you identify business and non-business income in your education business.
+It is advisable to speak to a competitive VAT Accountant or finding a competitive small business Accountant if you do not have one to help you identify business and non-business income in your education business.

 - Books that include school workbooks with blank spaces to answer, journals, booklets, and printed music provided with charges can be zero-rated.
 E-books can not be considered as zero-rated.